How We Minimize Risk When Automating Your Warehouse: Lessons From the Field

 4. Review the software logic before integration

-5. Stress-test software integration before on-site installation
+5. Stress-test software integration

 6. Split the deployment into phases when needed

-A phased rollout gives the team time to validate performance, train people, adjust processes, and build confidence before expanding the system.
-In practice, this can reduce pressure on the go-live and make scaling more controlled.
+When the operation allows it, a phased rollout can reduce disruption and give the warehouse a fallback path.
+This gives the team time to validate performance, train users, adjust processes, and build confidence before expanding the system.
+In practice, phasing can reduce pressure on go-live, make scaling more controlled, and help the customer move from initial deployment to full operation with lower risk.

 7. Guide the team through the change